Nonresonant two-level transitions: Lessons from quantum thermodynamics: Introduction

 In this work, fermionic systems are considered, where the upper/lower level is connected to a specific reservoir with electrochemical potential $\mu_{u/l}$, as depicted in Fig.~\ref{fig:System}.
 Such a set-up was recently realized experimentally with high conversion efficiency for microwaves \cite{KhanNatCommun2021}.
 It is a prototype model system for many important devices such as light emitting diodes (LEDs), semiconductor lasers, or semiconductor solar cells, where the upper/lower level corresponds to conduction/valence band states respectively.
-Related results for the states of an atom coupled to bosonic reservoirs have been presented in \cite{KalaeePRA2021} restricting to a classical field.
+Related results for the states of an atom coupled to bosonic reservoirs have been presented in \cite{KalaeePRA2021} restricting to a classical field, which resolved the issues addressed in \cite{BoukobzaPRL2007}.

+This article is organized as follows: Sec.~\ref{SecThermo} briefly summaries the general concepts from quantum thermodynamics applied.
+The heart of the article is Sec.~\ref{Sec2Level}, where the two-level system is carefully analysed using detailed calculations presented in appendix \ref{SecDetailClassics} and \ref{SecDetailQuant} for the classical and quantum treatment of the electromagnetic mode, respectively.
+Sec.~\ref{SecTwoLevelSemiclassical} and Sec.~\ref{SecBloch} consider the frequency pulling of lasers and the Bloch gain for intersubband transitions.
+For these examples it is shown that the effective energies introduced here provide the same features as detailed microscopic calculations performed before.
+Finally, Appendix \ref{SecGeneralFermion} details how the effective energies can be generalised to arbitrary systems with fermionic baths.